 Instructions for making cornflour gloop

-- Fill a cup with cornflour and add to the bowl
+- Fill a cup with cornflour and pour into a bowl

 - Add water very slowly mixing with your hands, until you get a sticky, slimy gloop.

 - Play with the slime and see how it behaves.
-Can you make it into a ball? and what happens if you throw it onto the floor?
+Can you make it into a ball?
+What happens if you throw it onto the floor?

 The science of oobleck

 Did you notice that if you make a ball with oobleck or gloop it feels solid, but if you drop the oobleck on the floor it turns liquid again?
-The slime is a non – Newtonian fluid as it doesn’t flow like liquids normally do.
+This mixture is a Non – Newtonian fluid as it doesn’t flow like liquids normally do.